trufflesuite/trufflesuite.com/src/docs/vscode-ext/quickstart.md

 ## Prerequisites

-1. Install the Visual Studio Code extension [Trufflesuite for VSCode](https://marketplace.visualstudio.com/items?itemName=trufflesuite-csi.trufflesuite-vscode).
+1. Install the Visual Studio Code extension [Truffle for VSCode](https://marketplace.visualstudio.com/items?itemName=trufflesuite-csi.truffle-vscode).
-2. Install and dependencies like Node.js and GIT as per the installation guide.
+2. Install and dependencies like Node.js and Git as per the installation guide.

 ## Create a new Solidity Contract

-The Trufflesuite for VSCode for Ethereum leverages the [Truffle Suite](https://truffleframework.com/) of tools to help scaffold, build and deploy contracts.
+The Truffle for VSCode for Ethereum leverages the [Truffle Suite](https://truffleframework.com/) of tools to help scaffold, build and deploy contracts.

 Developers that are familiar with Truffle Suite may use the Truffle command line `e.g., Truffle Init` directly from the VS Code terminal.

-For developers who are not familiar with Truffle, or prefer to use the Command Palette, the Trufflesuite for VSCode can easily scaffold out a project directory using the following steps.
+For developers who are not familiar with Truffle, or prefer to use the Command Palette, the Truffle for VSCode can easily scaffold out a project directory using the following steps.

 1. From the [Command Palette](./Command-Palette), type `Truffle: New Solidity Project`